ttrahan/q-calc/README.md

 # queue-calculator

 ## Overview
-This is an infinite queueing model calculator altered with language appropriate for calculating the number of Continuous Integration build machines needed to ensure sufficient capacity to limit wait times in the queue to the desired levels.
+This is an infinite queueing model calculator, written in Node.js, altered with language appropriate for calculating the number of Continuous Integration build machines needed to ensure sufficient capacity to limit wait times in the queue to the desired levels.